wcarc-on/wcarc-site/minutes/minutes202002.md

 ---
 layout: minutes
-title: Minutes of the Regular Meeting on February 10, 2020 - DRAFT
+title: Minutes of the Regular Meeting on February 10, 2020
 ---

 The meeting was held at the Fringewood Community Centre in Stittsville.